 Everyone loves this peaceful lagoon in Ku-ring-gai Chase NP.
 But there are some things you should know.
 First, you’ll likely be turned away if you don’t book ahead.
 And a ferry or water taxi from Palm Beach Wharf will help you avoid the 2.8km trek from West Head Road car park to the campsite, especially if you've got heavy equipment.
 Once you're settled in and the tent is up, light up the barbie and enjoy the views of Pittwater.
 Or take a stroll (or bike) through the national park — odds are you'll see wallabies, bush turkeys, kookaburras, and goannas.

 Whether it’s deluxe waterfront glamping, a premium economy camping package, or bring-your-own-equipment type of an affair, Cockatoo Island caters to all.
 The UNESCO World Heritage Site is just 30 minutes away from Circular Quay and offers stunning views of the Sydney Harbour.
 Though close to home, you can make the most of your escape on this tiny island: share stories around a campfire, go kayaking, play vintage lawn games, take a haunted history tour, and sleep under the Sydney stars.

 Sydneysiders love camping at Booderee National Park because it feels like a Caribbean escape, especially when the sun is shining bright or setting low.
-If we had to pick one of the campsites here, we suggest setting up at Green Patch, which is 500m away from the stunning beach.
+If we had to pick one of the campsites here, we suggest setting up at Green Patch, which is 500m away from the beach.
 There, you will be greeted by turquoise blue waters and soft white sand to curl your toes in.
-Opportunities to swim, snorkel, bushwalk, boat, and cycling abound, and between the camp and the beach is a picnic area where kangaroos and birds are frequently sighted — so if you’re into wildlife, this is also the place.
+Opportunities to swim, snorkel, bushwalk, boat, and cycling abound.
+And between the camp and the beach is a picnic area where kangaroos and birds are frequently sighted — so if you’re into wildlife, this is also the place.